Fifteen years ago a colleague of mine first alerted me to the idea of ‘Busy Sickness’. A few days ago I heard someone talking about ‘Hurry Sickness’.

 Here are two symptoms of hurry and busy sickness

 1. Eating too fast to get the meal down so you can move onto the next thing

 This is really bad for digestion because it doesn’t allow you to chew your food and activate your saliva properly.
 Saliva contains important enzymes which help to break down the food.
 When you don’t chew properly you bypass a vital digestive process.
 You are also missing out on important nutrients and the production of enzymes that break down the food for easy digestion.

-Symptoms for eating too fast:
+Symptoms of eating too fast:

 - Undigested food in stools

-- IBS – upset tummies – gas, cramping, and sub optimal bowel movements
+- IBS – upset tummies – gas, cramping, and suboptimal bowel movements

 - Cold sores, sores on lips or tongue